6 Things Every Dog Owner Should Know About Hip Dysplasia

 According to the Orthopedic Foundation for Animals, popular dog breeds with the highest incidences of hip dysplasia include:

-How Can Dog Owners Prevent Hip Dysplasia
+How Can Dog Owners Prevent Hip Dysplasia?

-How is Diet Related to Hip Dysplasia
+How Diet is Related to Hip Dysplasia

-Is Raw Dog Food the Best for Preventing Hip Dysplasia
+Is Raw Dog Food the Best for Preventing Hip Dysplasia?

 Diet is clearly the biggest controllable influence for growing puppies.
-Unfortunately, commercial pet foods are high in carbohydrates, contain imbalanced nutrient profiles and are made with questionable ingredients.
+Unfortunately, commercial pet foods are high in carbohydrates, contain imbalanced nutrient profiles, and are made with questionable ingredients.
 That's why many dog owners today are turning to high-quality raw pet foods.
-Compared with commercial alternatives, Raw Pet Food is:
+Compared with commercial alternatives, raw pet food is:

 The bottom line?
 Don't let low-quality foods slow your dog down!